sanikapatil0101/discord-rag-bot/ENGINEERING_DEEP_DIVE.md

 The daily sync runs as an in-process `node-cron` job rather than an external queue (Redis + BullMQ).
 This is a deliberate simplicity trade-off.
 An external queue would provide job persistence (the sync survives a process restart), distributed execution, and retry visibility.
 However, it adds Redis as an infrastructure dependency and significant operational complexity.
 At the current scale — one bot process, one VM, daily syncs that complete in seconds — the in-process cron is sufficient.
 If the bot were to scale to thousands of servers with concurrent syncs, migrating to an external queue would be the correct next step.

-### 6.5 Multi-Tenant Isolation at the Query Layer
+### 6.5 Channel-Specific Search as a Multi-Tenant Boundary

-Multi-tenancy is enforced at the SQL query layer rather than at the application layer.
-Every query to `discord_logs` includes a `WHERE guild_id = target_guild_id` clause, and the `match_documents` function accepts `target_guild_id` as a required parameter.
-This means even if application-level logic had a bug that passed the wrong guild ID, the database function would still return only that guild's data.
-Isolation is a database-level guarantee, not an application-level assumption.
-Importantly, `match_documents` filters by `guild_id` only — not by `channel_id` — so a question asked in any channel will search across all of that server's configured help channels at once.
+Multi-tenancy is enforced at two levels.
+At the guild level: every query to `discord_logs` includes a `WHERE guild_id = target_guild_id` clause — servers never see each other's data.
+At the channel level: `match_documents` also filters by `target_channel_id`, so a question asked in `#support` only searches `#support`'s stored history, never `#general-help`'s.
+This was a deliberate product decision — each help channel is treated as an independent knowledge base.
+The `match_documents` function accepts both `target_guild_id` and `target_channel_id` as required parameters, and the `messageCreate` handler always passes `message.channel.id` as the channel filter.
+Isolation is a database-level guarantee enforced by the SQL function signature, not an application-level assumption.

 ---